 Stéphane is a graduate of the public service’s Executive Leadership Development Program (2018) and Accelerated Executive Development Program (2010), and the recipient of CPA Canada’s 2016 Award of Excellence in Innovation.

 Stéphane is a member of the Chartered Professional Accountants of Canada and the Ordre des comptables professionnels agréés du Québec.

 Lisa has extensive experience and expertise in nuclear regulatory law at both the national and international levels.
 An active member of the International Nuclear Law Association, she serves on the Board of Directors of its Canadian branch, the Canadian Nuclear Law Organization.
-She has been on the faculty of the International Atomic Energy Agency’s Nuclear Law Institute since its inception in 2011 and is a regular lecturer at the International School of Nuclear Law, a graduate diploma program offered at the University of Montpellier in France.
-She represents Canada as a member of the Nuclear Energy Agency’s Nuclear Law Committee, and has been privileged to serve as a lecturer and mentor in the World Nuclear University’s Summer Institute leadership program.
+She has been on the faculty of the International Atomic Energy Agency’s Nuclear Law Institute since its inception and is a regular lecturer at the International School of Nuclear Law, a graduate diploma program offered at the University of Montpellier.
+She represents Canada as a member of the Nuclear Energy Agency’s Nuclear Law Committee and chairs its Working Party on the Legal Aspects of Nuclear Safety.
+She has been privileged to serve also as a lecturer and mentor in the World Nuclear University’s Summer Institute leadership program.
 Lisa has a strong commitment to excellence in nuclear law and takes a particular interest in encouraging women to be a part of its development.